FabusLuebbus/MusicalGym/README.md

   - **Bar Charts**: Enables time-based comparisons (e.g., practice per activity by day/week/month).

 - **Report Scope**
-  - In the MVP, the user can choose to view data by day, week, month, or lifetime.
+  - The user can choose to view data by day, week, month, or lifetime.
   - Activities can be toggled on/off in charts to compare only specific groups.

-- **Future PDF/Sharing**
-  - The original requirements mention generating PDFs and sharing them.
-While not included in this MVP, the data model will allow generating or exporting session data in the future.

 ---